ryandawsonuk/UdemyMachineLearningAtoZPythonAndR/21 - Natural Language Processing/README.md

 We employ stemming to unify different words that fall under the same root e.g. 'Love' and 'Loved'.

-The reviews get tokenised, meaning that they are broken into a collection of only relevant words so that a weighted model (a bag of words model) can be built around the reviews based on the frequency of occurrence of words in positive or negative reviews.
+The reviews get tokenised, meaning that they are broken into a collection of only relevant words so that a weighted model can be built around the reviews based on the frequency of occurrence of words in positive or negative reviews.

+Once the reviews are tokenised in a bag of words model, the predictions can be made using a classification learning model.
+Typical classification models for NLP scenarios are Naive Bayes or Random Forest.